apache/arrow/js/DEVELOP.md

 with your questions and ideas.

-If you’d like to report a bug but don’t have time to fix it, you can still post it on GitHub, or email the mailing list [dev@arrow.apache.org](http://mail-archives.apache.org/mod_mbox/arrow-dev/)
+If you’d like to report a bug but don’t have time to fix it, you can still post it on GitHub issues, or email the mailing list [dev@arrow.apache.org](http://mail-archives.apache.org/mod_mbox/arrow-dev/)

 # The package.json scripts